mlyzy/claude/ccache.md

-# CCCache Installation and Testing Process
+# CCache Installation and Testing Process

-This document describes the step-by-step process of building and testing CCCache from source code.
+This document describes the step-by-step process of building and testing CCache from source code.

 ## 1. Environment Setup